Home : About Me

 Showing my dad some pictures shortly before he passed away in 2013.

-Our ranch in rural Missouri outside Kansas City.
+Our rural farm near Kansas City.